halflife3/datazilla/README.md

 ### batch insert
 To save multiple records to database at the same time, instantiate one or more Java objects and fill them with data, then call `QueryEntry.batchInsert()`.
 Null values are ignored as always.
 You can place records separately into the method call as `Varargs` or altogether as a list.

-**`Tip:`** The default bulk size for batch insert is 100, you can specify the size by place an integer number as the first method parameter (e.g: `QueryEntry.batchInsert(200, Arrays.asList(dummy1,dummy2,dummy3 ... ))`).
+**`TIP:`** The default bulk size for batch insert is 100, you can specify the size by place an integer number as the first method parameter (e.g: `QueryEntry.batchInsert(200, Arrays.asList(dummy1,dummy2,dummy3 ... ))`).

+**`TIP:`** It is recommended to use this inside a transactional session. [transaction support](#transaction-support)

-**`Note:`** The single `batchInsert` operation below is separated into two insert queries. datazilla will automatically group together those records which can be operated in a single query.
+**`NOTE:`** The single `batchInsert` operation below is separated into two insert queries. datazilla will automatically group together those records which can be operated in a single query.
 The reason for this seemingly odd behaviour is that we must let database decide how to deal with the null values, `dummy3` here doesn't have `varcharF` set, if there is only one insert query, it would look like this: `insert into dummy (int_f,varchar_f) values (?,?) , ( ?,?), ( ?,?) -- values: [10, "some text", 20, "other text", 30, null]`.
 Note the last value is null, if `varchar_f` has a default value, the default value can never be applied.

-**`Note:`** It is recommended to use this inside a transactional session. [transaction support](#transaction-support)
 ```java
 Dummy dummy1 = new Dummy();
 dummy1.setIntF(10);